ClaudioSilva2020/image_processing/README.md

 # image_processing
-It's a project with focus on image processing using the C++ language.
+image processing is a project focused on machine learning and is done in c++ language.
+It is the basis of a large structure of a project aimed at applications in IoT and home automation.